International-Data-Spaces-Association/IDSA-Rulebook/009_Dataspace_Trust_Frameworks.md

 - **Autonomy & Agency (Sovereignty):** The capability of a participant to control its data, make independent policy choices, select preferred service providers, and unilaterally suspend or revoke access to shared assets according to its governance and legal constraints.

-- **Failure mode:** A class of scenarios that prevent trust from being established or maintained—examples include irreconcilable policy conflicts, compromised or unverifiable claims, or material deviations from declared behavior—which should be handled by well-defined escalation and termination procedures.
+- **Failure mode:** A class of scenarios that prevent trust from being established or maintained—examples include irreconcilable policy conflicts, compromised or unverifiable claims, or material deviations from declared behaviour—which should be handled by well-defined escalation and termination procedures.

 ### Core Principles

 DTFs operate on the assumption that dataspaces are fully decentralized socio-technical systems, where technical protocols are coupled with governance mechanisms.
-Control plane activities (e.g., policy negotiation, claim verification) are separated from data plane operations (e.g., actual data transfer or access to a protected resource) to minimize coupling and enhance scalability.
+Control plane activities (e.g., policy negotiation, claim verification) are separated from data plane operations (e.g., actual data transfer or access to a protected resource) to minimise coupling and enhance scalability.

 Interoperability is achieved through minimal shared semantics, such as a common vocabulary for claims, rather than heavy global schemas.
 This allows for evolutionary changes without breaking existing implementations and supports the implementation of domain specific data spaces and DTFs.

 ### Trust Establishment and Maintenance

 Trust is established through iterative claim exchange and policy reconciliation as described in the [Trust](008_Trust.md) section.
-Summarizable by those important points:
+Summarisable by those important points:
 1. **Claim Issuance and Verification**: Participants issue claims about themselves or their data.
 Verification occurs via cryptographic proofs (e.g., digital signatures) or decentralized oracles, without reliance on central authorities.
 2. **Policy Alignment**: Policies are expressed as logical constraints.
 Reconciliation uses a negotiation protocol to find mutually acceptable terms.
 3. **Runtime Monitoring**: Trust is maintained through continuous monitoring of invariants, such as data usage logs or revocation signals.
 Violations trigger automatic revocation or escalation to human oversight.